 Charismatic attitude, passionate demeanor, risk-taking temperament, and non-traditional conducts define Steve Jobs’ personality who lived from 24 February 1955 to 5 October 2011.

 His work has often exhibited his fidelity towards his work.
 We all are well conversant with his potentialities in his domain and believe it or not, an individual’s conducts in his professional life exhibit a lot about the traits his personality has.
 Steve Jobs’ personality type is ENTJ.
 This type of personality people are born leaders.
 ENTJs are often the people who have confidence, rationality, and charisma in them.
 If given enough time and resources to them, they will certainly achieve their desired goals.
 People with ENTJs personality type are often domineering and relentless.
 They can be highly insensitive at times.
 There is no room for the lame and frivolous people in such people’s life.
-My article will help you know how Steve Jobs embody this personality type, exhibiting confidence, determination, strong-headedness, narcissism, insensitiveness, and domination.
+My article will help you know how Steve Jobs founder of Apple Inc embody this personality type, exhibiting confidence, determination, strong-headedness, narcissism, insensitiveness, and domination.